The Bankrate promise

 “If you aren’t quite sure what to do with the maturing CD proceeds and you need more time to decide, CDs usually have a 10-day grace period that begins after the CD matures,” says Juli Erhart-Graves, certified financial planner and president of Worley Erhart-Graves in Indianapolis.

 What happens when a CD matures

 There’s no common policy among financial institutions on what to do when a CD matures.
 The issuing bank probably will notify you ahead of an impending CD maturity.

 If you did not instruct the bank on what to do with the CD, it likely will renew it for the same term as before, Erhart-Graves says.
 So, if you originally opened a one-year CD, the bank would renew it for another year.

 The CD also would be renewed at the current market interest rate.
-“The bank sets the new rates, which may or may not be competitive,” says Rich Arzaga, founder and CEO of Cornerstone Wealth Management in San Ramon, California.
+“The bank sets the new rates, which may or may not be competitive,” says certified financial planner Rich Arzaga, university instructor and founder of Insurance Whisperer in Monument, Colorado.

 Allowing your bank to renew the CD may be convenient, but it locks you in for another term at what could be a less competitive yield.